philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 # Interpreting

 The is nothing so far inductive or coinductive about what we've discussed.
 It is just some data.
 A formal structure.
-That comes in when we start discussing what we want the thing to mean and how different arenas may relate to each other.
+I think that comes in when we start discussing what we want the thing to mean and how different arenas may relate to each other.

 For ordinary terms, we can define an interpretion by writing a recursive function